 The conditions can take an additional toll, especially if a diabetic keeps falling down.

 “People become fearful that they’ll fall, making them less active,” explains Dr. Bijan Najafi, professor of Surgery, Medicine and Engineering at The University of Arizona.
 “That causes muscles and joints to stiffen, making falls even more likely.
 It’s a real domino effect.”

 The good news is that many diabetes complications – and the fall risk associated with them – can be avoided.
-Here are four tactics:
+Here are five tactics: